 However, for most people, to be able to lift their body weight requires months of training.
 So if you’re wondering why can’t I bench press my body weight, here are some useful training tips:

-- Warm up your shoulders – Warming up your shoulder with specific ROM drills help to improve your shoulder mobility and can increase your power output.
+Warming up your shoulder with specific ROM drills helps to improve your shoulder mobility and can increase your power output.

 |Fitness level||How much should you bench?|